-The simulator maybe loaded will different pathologies.
+The simulator may be loaded with different pathologies.

-The candidate will be asked to acquire a good quality image of a particular view.
+The candidate will be asked to acquire a good-quality image of a particular view.

 N.B.
 No blind spot between upper oesophageal and mid oesophageal views.

-Not all views may be possible in available time.
+Not all views may be possible in the available time.

-Image acquisition should take no more than 20 mins (10 images at 2 mins each).

-If there are concerns, assessors should question the candidate - if they can demonstrate appropriate knowledge/competence when questioned this may be sufficient.

-Candidates should not fail as a result of one poor image.

-Pass mark = 80% of acquired images are of good quality.
+- o Image acquisition should take no more than 20 mins (10 images at 2 mins each). - o If there are concerns, assessors should question the candidate if they can demonstrate appropriate knowledge/competence when questioned this may be sufficient. - o Candidates should not fail as a result of one poor image. - o Pass mark = 80% of acquired images are of good quality.

-Constructive feedback can be provided by the senior assessor in a separate room to enable direct comparison of candidate's image acquisition and the expected standards.
+The senior assessor can provide constructive feedback in a separate room to enable a direct comparison of the candidate's image acquisition to the expected standards.